 2013 BASF Professor of Excellence Award, LSU

 2011 Curriculum and Instruction Honor Award

 National Association for Sport and Physical Education of AAHPERD

-2011 College of Education Distinguished Faculty Research Award
+2011 LSU College of Human Sciences & Education Distinguished Faculty Research Award

 2009 Research on Learning and Instruction SIG/American Educational Research Association Exemplary Paper Award: Domangue, E. A., & Solmon, M.A.
 (2009).
 A feminist poststructuralist examination into the President’s Challenge Physical Fitness Test Awards Program.
 Gender and Education.